Mark Lindsay: Television

+Later works

 Lindsay continued to record solo singles for a few years (for Warner Bros., Elka and Greedy Records) before retiring from performing to serve as head of A&R for United Artists Records.
-He contributed to the recordings of artists such as Gerry Rafferty (on "Baker Street"), Kenny Rogers, and others.
+He contributed to the success of Gerry Rafferty ("Baker Street"), Kenny Rogers, and others.
 His accomplishments also included composing jingles for commercials (including Baskin-Robbins, Datsun, Kodak, Pontiac, and Levi's) and scores for motion pictures.
 He contributed both his voice and his musical compositions to advertisements for companies such as Yamaha, which used the music from "Silver Bird" as the background to one of its commercials.
 He also composed music for the movies For Pete's Sake and The Love Machine, sung by Barbra Streisand and Dionne Warwick, respectively, and for a 1982 documentary, The Killing of America, as well as a song for the movie Savage Streets.
 In 1980 he dubbed a voice and co-wrote the musical score (with W. Michael Lewis) for the American version of the Japanese movie Shogun Assassin.

 Lindsay made some appearances in 1985 in conjunction with the centennial of the Statue of Liberty, the Legends for Liberty tour (backed by the sixties rock band Spirit), and began to tour on his own again.
 In 1989 he quietly began recording at Kiva Studios (now House of Blues Studios of Memphis) in Memphis, Tennessee with friend Michael Bradley.
 Although the album Looking for Shelter was not picked up for national release, Lindsay made the album available for fans through his website in 2003.
 In the early nineties he met the group, The Chesterfield Kings in Rochester, New York, on one of his tours, and later collaborated with them, performing on their recording of "Where Do We Go From Here?"
 He also appeared in a cameo in their film, Where is the Chesterfield King?
 (2000).

 Lindsay's next official solo release was Video Dreams in 1996.
 This effort was warmly received and Lindsay began an even more aggressive touring schedule.
 Video Dreams had originally started as a duet album with Carla Olson.
 Lindsay previously dueted with Olson on "Ups and Downs", included on her 1994 album Reap The Whirlwind.
 Olson co-produced the original sessions with Lindsay and brought in Danny Federici and Eric Johnson, as well as songs written by two friends of hers, Scott Kempner of the Del Lords and Michael Nold.
 A disagreement about the album's direction led to the album becoming a solo album by Lindsay, though the song selection remained the same, with only one song added that had not originally been recorded with Olson.
 He followed this release with a holiday record (Twas the Night Before Christmas (2000)) and Live at Rick's Cafe (1999) (not a live album, but a collection of pre-rock standards).